jump to navigation

 RELATED: “Back after this” music cue mixes

 The webcams, mixer, and Stream Deck are connected to an Anker 4-port USB 3.0 hub.
+(The lavalier mic is connected directly to the PC mic jack because the mixer can’t draw enough power.)
 For games that require standing, like Wii Sports Resort, I use the hutch-mounted Brio in a dedicated OBS scene:

 I gave up on my PC build in December 2024 and switched to a Dell Alienware Aurora R16.
 Here are the relevant specs for that: